The subject of cockapoo crate training raises a lot of heated debate among dog owners.

 While the dangers of a crate that is too small are obvious, getting one that is too big can also lead to problems.
-For a start, he might not be able to feel the same sense of security that comes with a snug box that is just the right size for him so it really is important to pick the correct cockapoo crate size.
+For a start, he might not be able to feel the same sense of security that comes with a snug box that is just the right size for him, so it is important to pick the correct cockapoo crate size.

 When it comes to house training, this could also present him with some issues.
 If the crate is big enough for him to sleep at one end and do his toilet business at the other end, then he might do exactly that, which isn’t what you want at all.
 You will also need it to be well-ventilated too.